jcgsville/graphile-config-example/README.md

 Libraries may export presets that contain sets of plugins that are often used together.
-This project exports a [`BasicAuthenticationPreset`](./src/config/presets/basic-authentication-preset.ts) for use by theoretical users that want to enable and enforce authentication.
+This project exports a [`BasicAuthenticationPreset`](./src/config/presets/basic-authentication-preset.ts) for use by theoretical users that want to enable and enforce basic HTTP authentication.

 ## Contributing